riverbed/Riverbed-Community-Toolkit/APM/103-opentelemetry-otlp-python-app/README.md

 Get a local copy of the [docker-compose.yaml](docker-compose.yaml) file.

-Edit the file if you want to manually configure the `SERVER_URL` variable, replacing *ATERNITY_SAAS_SERVER_HOST* and *ATERNITY_CUSTOMER_ID* with actual values.
+Edit the file if you want to manually configure the `SERVER_URL` variable, replacing *RIVERBED_APM_SAAS_SERVER_HOST* and *RIVERBED_APM_CUSTOMER_ID* with actual values.
 The remaining is all set to pull the container image from [DockerHub](https://hub.docker.com/r/aternity/apm-collector) and receive telemetry on the OTLP gRPC port (4317 tcp port 4317.

 ```yaml
 services: